Originally published Mar 12, 2015 and last updated Jul 27, 2020.

 One important point to note is that the CRISPR enzymes may continue to cleave DNA once a DSB is introduced and repaired.
 As long as the gRNA target site/PAM site remain intact, the Cas9 endonuclease will keep cutting and repairing the DNA.
 This repeated editing is problematic if you are trying to introduce a very specific mutation or sequence.
 To get around this, you should design the HDR template in such a way that will ultimately block further Cas9 targeting after the initial DSB is repaired.
 Two common ways to block further editing are mutating the PAM sequence or the gRNA seed sequence.

-What makes the best template: plasmid DNA or single-stranded donor oligonucleotide (ssodn)?
+What makes the best repair template: plasmid DNA or single-stranded donor oligonucleotide (ssodn)?

 When designing your repair template, the size of your intended edit is a big factor. ssDNA templates (referred to as ssODNs) are commonly used for smaller modifications.
 Small insertions/edits may require as little as 30-50 bases for each homology arm, but keep in mind these numbers may vary based on your locus of interest and experimental system.
 50-80 base homology arms are commonly used.
-Richardson et al. found that asymmetric homology arms (36 bases distal to the PAM and 91 bases proximal to the PAM) supported HDR efficiencies up to 60%.
+Asymmetric homology arms (36 bases distal to the PAM and 91 bases proximal to the PAM) supported HDR efficiencies up to 60% (Corn et al., 2016).

-Quadros et al. developed Easi-CRISPR, a new technique to allow researchers making large mutations to take advantage of the benefits of ssODNs.
+Easi-CRISPR, a technique to allow researchers making large mutations to take advantage of the benefits of ssODNs (Quadros et al., 2017).
 To create ssODNs longer than 200 bases, you in vitro transcribe RNA encoding your repair template, then use reverse transcriptase to create the complementary ssDNA.
 Easi-CRISPR works well in mouse knock-in models, increasing editing efficiency from 1-10% with dsDNA to 25-50% with ssODNs.
 Although HDR efficiency varies across loci and experimental systems, ssODN templates generally provide the highest frequency of HDR edits.
+Check out our blog post on Easi-CRISPR for more details.

 Useful links and references: